-The Laws of Gravity LP is available for pre-order and is scheduled for release on 03/21/17 .
+The Laws of Gravity LP is available for pre-order and is expected to ship by 3/29/17 .
 All items in your order will ship after this date.
 If you wish to receive non pre-order items sooner, please create two separate orders.

 Laws Of Gravity represents a return to form for The Infamous Stringdusters, one of the most successful bands to emerge from bluegrass in recent years and one that is known for its incomparably tight yet improvisation-infused live shows.
 Over their decade together, they have won three International Bluegrass Music Association awards, earned a “Best Country Instrumental” Grammy nomination in 2011 and garnered widespread critical acclaim.

 Laws of Gravity was recorded in Nashville with Billy Hume (Ludacris, Ying Yang Twins) in the co-producer’s chair.
 Band members Andy Hall (dobro), Andy Falco (guitar), Chris Pandolfi (banjo), Jeremy Garrett (fiddle), and Travis Book (upright bass) are showcased as writers, singers, and players on an all original set of honest songs with a fresh yet familiar bluegrass/Americana/progressive feel.
 Andy Falco explains: “This is an important record for us, coming off the Ladies & Gentlemen project.
 That album exposed us to a lot of new fans.”
 Ladies & Gentlemen featured a different female guest vocalist on each track singers (including Joss Stone, Lee Ann Womack, Nicki Bluhm, etc) and helped the group reach a broader audience and achieve mainstream critical acclaim.
 Jon Pareles of the New York Times wrote: “The Infamous Stringdusters is a virtuoso five-man string band, rooted in bluegrass but ready to stretch…the songs are even better….”